Overview of Brain Tumors

 • Shunts

-Craniotomy (surgical removal of the tumor) is done when possible.
-This procedure involves opening the skull.
+Craniotomy (surgical removal of a piece of the skull so that the brain can be operated on) is done when possible.
 Some brain tumors can be removed with little or no damage to the brain.
-However, many grow in areas that make removal by traditional surgery difficult or impossible without destroying essential structures.
+However, many tumors grow in areas that make removal by traditional surgery difficult or impossible without destroying essential structures.

 For craniotomy, part of the scalp is shaved.
 Then, an incision is made through the skin.
 A high-speed drill and a special saw are used to remove a small piece of bone above the tumor.
 The tumor is located and removed using one of the following: